MoinDalvs/Learn_Statistics_for_Data_science/README.md

 The median is a quantile; the median is placed in a probability distribution so that exactly half of the data is lower than the median and half of the data is above the median.
 The median cuts a distribution into two equal areas and so it is sometimes called 2-quantile.

 Quartiles are also quantiles; they divide the distribution into four equal parts.
 Percentiles are quantiles that divide a distribution into 100 equal parts and deciles are quantiles that divide a distribution into 10 equal parts

-+ Note that percentiles and quartiles share the following relationship:

-+ 0 percentile = 0 quartile (also called the minimum)
-+ 25th percentile = 1st quartile
-+ 50th percentile = 2nd quartile (also called the median)
-+ 75th percentile = 3rd quartile
-+ 100th percentile = 4th quartile (also called the maximum)